 What will it be called?

-It was expected the sequel would simply be called Wonder Woman II – after the production team held up a flash card with those words on it, during the 2017 Wonder Woman panel at Comic Con.
+It was expected the second movie would simply be called Wonder Woman II – after the production team held up a flash card with those words on it, during the 2017 Wonder Woman panel at Comic Con.

 Have we seen any photos from it?

 Yes.
 Warner Bros have released two images from the movie, including one that shows the return of Steve Trevor, and another of Diana Prince in front of a wall of TVs.
 Gal Gadot and Patty Jenkins have also shared pictures on Twitter.